yourowngateway/qpayee-frontend/components/static-pages/privacypolicy.md

 ## Transfer of Information to the U.S. and Other Countries

-Open Collective is based in the United States and the information we collect is governed by U.S. law.
+QPayee is based in the United States and the information we collect is governed by U.S. law.
 By accessing or using the Services or otherwise providing information to us, you consent to the processing, transfer and storage of information in and to the U.S. and other countries, where you may not have the same rights and protections as you do under local law.

 ## Your Choices